 Veteran pumpers agree that one of the hardest things is to not fret about how much milk they’re producing: “Try to just… zone out and relax as much as possible.
 Don’t focus on how much milk you are getting; once I see the milk flowing I don’t look again until my time is up.
 The more I am watching, the less I produce, it seems.”
 Another added, “Set a timer so you aren’t worried about how long you’ve been gone and when you need to get back.
 Look at pictures or videos of your baby, listen to music, whatever you need to do to relax and not think about pumping.”
 “Whatever you do, don’t work,” added another.
 Hey, I like that advice!

 Many moms experienced a decrease in supply after going back to work; try not to stress about it.
 “Make pumping a priority or else your supply will dry up and you’ll feel defeated,” added one mom.
-To boost your supply, try a galactagogue (like Motherlove More Milk supplements), a tea (like Mother’s Milk), or even lactation cookies.
-One mom added, “I find that compression and massage towards the end of the pump session seem to help me maximize my supply.”
+To boost your supply, you may want to try a galactagogue (like Motherlove More Milk supplements), a tea (like Mother’s Milk), lactation cookies, or even oatmeal.
+One mom noted, “I find that compression and massage toward the end of the pump session seem to help me maximize my supply.”

 “Do the best you can,” said one mom, “even if you’re only able to pump 10 minutes at a time, it’s better than skipping a session altogether, and it will really help maintain your supply.”

-Sounds obvious, but with all the time being sucked up from pumping [god, I’m funny], it’s really hard to find time to eat and drink.
+Sounds obvious, but with all the time being sucked up from pumping [gawd, I’m funny], it’s really hard to find time to eat and drink.